-Babies are safest when sleeping alone, on their backs in a crib near their parents' bed for the first year of life.
+Babies are safest when sleeping ALONE, on their BACKS in a CRIB near their parents' bed for the first year of life.
+These are what the experts call "the ABCs of Safe Sleep."
 Suffocation and strangulation in an adult bed is the leading cause of death for infants under one year of age in the state of Florida.
 The risk of sleeping-related infant death is 40 times higher for babies who sleep in adult beds compared to babies who sleep in their own cribs.